 In the Suicide Squad’s early years, Enchantress was often the most powerful – and unstable – member of Task Force X. When June was in control, she was a team player, but many of her teammates had protocols to take her down should her Enchantress persona become too dominant.

 In the "New 52," Enchantress was an early villain of the magical Justice League Dark.
-She’ll appear in the upcoming Suicide Squad film, portrayed by Cara Delevigne.
+She appeared in 2016's Suicide Squad film, portrayed by Cara Delevigne.

 After recovering, Bronze Tiger was hired by King Faraday to take down the League of Assassins, but was captured and subverted again.
 After serving as one of their top hitmen, he was deprogrammed by Amanda Waller and conscripted into Task Force X. Bronze Tiger served with the Squad for years as Rick Flag’s second-in-command, taking leadership himself after Flag’s apparent death.